 - mood stabilizers

 It can take several weeks for your medication to work.
 You may also need to try different types until you find the one that works best for you.
 Talk to your doctor about possible side effects, such as:

 Therapy is also helpful for all forms of OLD.
 Sometimes it’s helpful for families to be involved with therapy sessions, especially if obsessive love disorder stems from issues during childhood.
 Depending on the severity of the disorder and your personal preferences, you might engage in individual or group therapy.
 Sometimes a mental health professional will recommend both types.

 - talk therapy

 While OLD is gaining more attention, it’s relatively rare.
-It’s estimated that less than of people have the disorder.
+It’s estimated that less than

 If you or a loved one has possible symptoms of obsessive love disorder, you should see a doctor.
 They may refer you to a psychiatrist to help determine whether you truly have OLD.
 You may also have another mental health illness.